 It's fun making crafts easy for kids!
-Your kids will love needle felting because it's so easy to make, looks really cute and - if they want to - your kids can spread happiness by leaving hand-made toys for other children to find.
+Your kids will love making needle felted animals because they look really cute and - if they want to - your kids can spread happiness by leaving hand-made toys for other children to find.

-Our easy needle felting instructions will show you how to make some simple homeschool felted birds
+Our easy needle felting tutorial shows you how to make simple homeschool felted birds

 and animals which look really nice and don't need lots of stuff to make.